Corus Entertainment (TSE:CJR.B) Stock Price Up 33.3% – Here’s Why

-Several equities research analysts recently weighed in on CJR.B shares.
-TD Securities dropped their target price on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a report on Tuesday, November 4th.
-Royal Bank Of Canada reduced their price objective on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research report on Wednesday, October 29th.
-One investment analyst has rated the stock with a Hold rating and one has given a Sell rating to the company’s stock.
-According to data from MarketBeat.com, Corus Entertainment presently has a consensus rating of “Reduce” and an average target price of C$0.08.
+Several brokerages have commented on CJR.B.
+TD Securities decreased their price objective on shares of Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating for the company in a report on Tuesday, November 4th.
+Royal Bank Of Canada reduced their price target on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research report on Wednesday, October 29th.
+One equities research analyst has rated the stock with a Hold rating and one has issued a Sell rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Reduce” and an average price target of C$0.08.

 Corus Entertainment Stock Performance

-Corus Entertainment (TSE:CJR.B – Get Free Report) last announced its quarterly earnings data on Wednesday, January 14th.
-The company reported C($0.01) earnings per share for the quarter.
-Corus Entertainment had a negative return on equity of 1,490.58% and a negative net margin of 51.98%.The business had revenue of C$267.57 million during the quarter.
-On average, research analysts anticipate that Corus Entertainment Inc. will post 0.0540541 earnings per share for the current year.
+Corus Entertainment (TSE:CJR.B – Get Free Report) last posted its quarterly earnings data on Wednesday, January 14th.
+The company reported C($0.01) EPS for the quarter.
+Corus Entertainment had a negative return on equity of 1,490.58% and a negative net margin of 51.98%.The business had revenue of C$267.57 million for the quarter.
+Equities analysts anticipate that Corus Entertainment Inc. will post 0.0540541 EPS for the current fiscal year.

 Corus Entertainment Inc is a media and content company that operates in the diversified media industry.
 The company has two business segments, which includes television, and radio.
 The television business segment has a portfolio of television channels.
 The radio business segment controls a number of stations that cater to both the music, news, and talk radio markets.
 The company generates the vast majority of its revenue in Canada.